 ‘Doubled Up’ in Double Exposures, Manuel Vason (London: Intellect Books, 2014).

-He was previously Course Director on the highly successful BA Photography course at Farnham during the late 1990s, moving to he University of Westminster to run the MA Photographic Studies (now Photography Arts) programme.
+He was formerly Course Leader of the highly successful BA Photography course at Farnham UCL before, moving to the University of Westminster to lead the BA photography theory curriculum and the MA Photographic Studies programme until 2016 (now MA Photography Arts course).